A ‘failed’ heart doesn’t pump enough blood for the body

 Symptoms and diagnosis of heart failure

-Many of the symptoms of heart failure are similar to those of other conditions, such as fatigue and weakness, shortness of breath, fluid retention in the legs, ankles or feet, and loss of appetite and nausea.
+Many of the symptoms are similar to those of other conditions, such as fatigue and weakness, shortness of breath, fluid retention in the legs, ankles or feet, and loss of appetite and nausea.

-However, there are some symptoms of heart failure that require immediate medical attention, including:
+However, there are some symptoms that require immediate medical attention, including:

 - Chest pain

 - Rapid or irregular heartbeat that accompanies shortness of breath, fainting or chest pain